valandi/ImageTester/README.md

     + `-th [number]` - Specify max. concurrent workers (Threads). default= 3
     + `-fn [testName]` - Force all test names to be specific name.
 This will force all tests to be matched with a single baseline.
     + `-fb [batchName]` - Set unified flat batch to contain all the discovered tests regardless their hierarchy.
-    - `-sq [sequenceName]` - Set batch sequenceName for unified insights in applitools' dashboard.
+    + `-sq [sequenceName]` - Set batch sequenceName for unified insights in applitools' dashboard.
+    + `-nc` - Send batch notification on complete.
     + `-as` - Set automatic save on failures
     + `-st` - Split steps to individual tests
     + `-id` - Ignore displacement of shifting elements.